On the Cause of Unfairness: A Training Sample Perspective: Experiments

-\para{Distribution of CIF Value. } We show the distribution of influence values computed on COMPAS corresponding to three fairness metrics in Appendix~\ref{app:infl_dist}, Figure~\ref{fig:infl_dist}.
-Intervening $Y$ has the highest influence value compared to other types of intervention.
-This is because we change the value of $Y$ directly in this operation, which is more ``unnaturally'' compared to generating more ``natural'' counterfactual examples with W-GAN (intervening $X$ and $A$) or model-predicted value of $Y$ (intervening $X$).
-The implication is mislabelling would have a larger impact on fairness than corrupted features or incorrect group membership, which is consistent with our theoretical analysis in Section~\ref{subsec:theory}.
-Therefore practitioners should be particularly cautious about mislabelling that can hurt fairness significantly, \eg if any unprivileged group should be labeled favorable but ended up getting labeled unfavorable.
+\para{Distribution of CIF.} We show the distribution of influence values computed on COMPAS corresponding to three fairness metrics in Figure~\ref{fig:infl_dist} (Appendix~\ref{app:infl_dist}).
+Overriding $Y$ has the highest influence value.
+This is because we change the value of $Y$ directly in this operation, which is more ``unnaturally'' compared to generating more ``natural'' counterfactual examples with W-GAN (overriding $X$ and $A$) or model-predicted value of $Y$ (overriding $X$).
+So practitioners should be particularly cautious about mislabelling, \eg if any unprivileged group should be labeled favorable but ended up getting labeled unfavorable.